-Gen 1 Factory Fresh kit: As of March 20th, 2020 we have discontinued all Generation 1 Factory Fresh Kits and replacement parts.
-The gen 1 bar was manufactured until December of 2009, if you're still on a generation 1 bar it's a minimum of 11 years old.
-A true testament to the American Made quality you've come to expect from us, and most likely the oldest performance part on your bike.
-If you're interested in moving over to our current Generation 3 bar, shoot us a call or email, we're happy to help.
+Gen 1: As of March 20th, 2020 we have discontinued all Generation 1 Factory Fresh Kits and replacement parts.
+The gen 1 bar was manufactured from January 2002 through December 2009, if you're still on a generation 1 bar it's a minimum of 14 years old.
+A testament to the American Made quality you've come to expect from us and most likely the oldest performance part on your bike.
+If you're interested in upgrading to our current Generation 4 bar, shoot us a call or email, we're happy to help.
 877.306.1801 / Ridersupport@fasstco.com

 Here is an example of Gen 1 Bar grid:

 Gen 2: The Gen 2 was made from January 2010 to March 2014.

 Here is an example of a Gen 2 Bar grid, the biggest indicator being"With FB Technology":

 Gen 3: The Gen 3 bar was made from April 2014 through July of 2022.

 Here is an example of a Gen 3 Bar grid, the biggest indicator being"With FB3 Technology":

 Gen 4: The Gen 4 bar is our current bar, we made the switch to the Gen 4 in August 2022.
 The notable difference from gen 3 to gen 4 is the length of the crossbars.
 For Gen 4 we went to one standard crossbar length.
 Our atv, enduro, moto, and adventure bars will use SHORT CROSSBARS ONLY.

 Here is an example of a Gen 4 Bar grid, the biggest indicator being"With FB4 Technology":